 Indoor vs. Outdoor:

-- You can still dry clothes outdoors, but it does mean you’ll have to go outdoors (Brr!).
+You can still dry clothes outdoors in cold weather, but it does mean you’ll have to go outdoors (Brr!).
 Your wet clothes may in fact freeze solid, but thanks to a cool phenomenon known as sublimation, that ice will turn to water vapor over time.
-Eventually, you’ll have dry clothes and have to go back outside to get them.
+Eventually, you’ll have dry clothes...but you'll have to go back outside to get them.
 That’s why we prefer indoor drying in the wintertime.